UnderHost/whmcs-dynadot/README.md

 # Dynadot Domain Registrar module for WHMCS
 Dynadot Domain Register Module for WHMCS.

+This FREE Dynadot Domain Registrar Module for WHMCS allows you to integrate Dynadot as a domain registrar within your WHMCS installation.
+Please note that no support is provided for this free WHMCS module, as it is a beta product intended for users to create their own modules based on the provided files.
+If you require a customized version tailored to your WHMCS installation, with support for PHP 8.4 and WHMCS 8.7-9, please contact us at https://underhost.com.
+Our developers are ready to assist you!

 ## This is beta release.
 You can try and report issues here.

 ## Installation